Live Chat Now

 • Litigation support: In this area, forensic accountants may collect financial information related to either a criminal or civil case and provide materials to legal professionals for use in hearings, trials and arbitration.

-• Trial testimony: Forensic accountants may be asked to testify in court to explain their findings.
+• Trial testimony: Forensic accountants may be asked to testify in court to explain their findings or as an expert witness.

 • Insurance claim investigations: These investigations usually involve the use of financial records and legal documents, which forensic accountants may be called upon to obtain.